 - Magnetic resonance imaging (MRI) of the uterus

-Adenomyosis usually goes away after menopause, so treatment may depend on how close you are to that stage of life.
+Adenomyosis often goes away after menopause, so treatment might depend on how close you are to that stage of life.

 Treatment options for adenomyosis include:

-To ease pelvic pain and cramping related to adenomyosis:
+To ease pelvic pain and cramping related to adenomyosis, try these tips:

 - Soak in a warm bath.